 Can You Put Vanilla Extract In A Humidifier?

-However, you need to know if it’s safe to put vanilla extract in your humidifier, and if so, in what form exactly.
-You don’t want to damage your humidifier by messing up the parts of the process.
-We’ll tell you what you need to do to make your humidifier smell good by adding vanilla extract.
+However, you need to make sure that it’s safe to put vanilla extract in your humidifier, and if so, in what form.
+You don’t want to damage your humidifier by doing something that’s not approved by the manufacturer.

 Can I Put Vanilla Extract In My Humidifier?